-He pushed his lips up and shrugged.
+He jerked his shoulders.
 “If I miscalculate, hey, there’s Beth.
-Appleby going down hard would convince them to take the first offer before things got a lot worse.”
+Appleby going down hard would convince them to take my first offer before things got a lot worse.”

-Eric lowered his head and tried to stifle a laugh.
-“My brother….”
+Eric pulled his chin down and tried to stifle a laugh.
+“My brother.”

 “Charlie thinks their confession about the robbery — and the attempted robbery in January — might persuade Judge Parker to do you better if you appeal.
-The judge might see you as the love-struck fool you were, one who’s learned a lesson the hard way.
-Charlie also believes it was your genuine, heart-felt expression of regret over Ed Farlin’s death that impressed the judge, convinced him to believe your testimony.
+The judge might see you as the love-struck fool you were, somebody who’s learned a good lesson from a bad experience.
+Charlie also feels your genuine, heart-felt expression of regret over Ed Farlin’s death impressed the judge the most.
+It convinced him to believe your testimony, he thinks.
 A retrial might get you resentenced to just a couple of years, then probation.”